phpsa/api-meetup-april-2021/README.md

 Setup Auth:

 Ok let us setup our first api endpoints to manage Users, roles and permissions.We use Spaties Roles / Permissions package so the next steps would be installing it and publishing the configs:

+Seeder allow us to preload specific information into the system.

 From there we create a role seeder to setup our roles, and see the database.
 We also create a user command to add a new user via the command line, thus not leaving any credentials in the system (there are many ways to deal with this. this is just a quick and easy option).